maikherbig/AIDeveloper/Tutorial 3 Pyinstaller on Mac/README.md

 `pip install tf2onnx==1.4.1`
 `pip install pyqt5==5.9.2`
 `pip install numpy==1.15.2`

+* Download the whole AIDeveloper GitHub repo: go to [https://github.com/maikherbig/AIDeveloper](https://github.com/maikherbig/AIDeveloper), click the green button to download as zip.
+Then unpack it and find in "\Tutorial 3 Pyinstaller on Mac" the zip file "AIDeveloper_0.0.6_files.zip".
+Unzip it and start a new Terminal at this folder.
+Note this in this folder is also a .spec fil
-* Open a new Terminal at the folder containing all AIDeveloper files and the .spec file
+* Open a new Terminal at the folder containing all AIDeveloper files (find all these files in my repo:"AIDeveloper_0.0.6_files.zip") and the .spec file
 * To start PyInstaller, use the following command:
 `pyinstaller AIDeveloper_0.0.6_keep.spec`
 (you can also find the file in Tutorial 3 PyInstaller on Mac/AIDeveloper_0.0.6_files.zip)